Sentynel/squardlesolver/README.md

 `testsolver.nim` runs the solver in its current form against a set of 1000 test boards and outputs some statistics about the results.

+## Results

+Most boards solve in 8 moves, with 6 best case and 10 worst case.
+CPU time is limited to 1s per move (though normally it uses a lot less).
+There was some fairly extensive precomputation for the first couple of moves though, see below.

 ## Approach

 ### First word choice